sharynjs/sharyn-scripts/README.md

 ## Babel / TypeScript

 If you want to use anything fancy like Babel or TypeScript, just use [`babel-node`](https://babeljs.io/docs/en/babel-node) or [`ts-node`](https://github.com/TypeStrong/ts-node) in the scripts of your `package.json`.

+## Credits

+Hey, I am [@verekia](https://github.com/verekia) and this package is part of a library I am developing, @sharynjs/sharyn.
+The rest of the library is not ready to be used by the community.